 On top of that I got another huge flashing red light because of its upselling.
 You can buy regular strength Pure Detox for $29.95, extra strength for $49.95 and maximum strength for $59.95.
+For 50$ you can get a bottle of Rescue Cleanse 32Oz what is one of the best detox drink for drug test.
 So the basic question I would ask is what makes regular strength only half as good as maximum strength?
 What’s the benefit for the price?
 It’s just pure upselling, hoping people will go for the top product, when if it does is it claims then it should be one product that just works.

 Does Pure Detox Work At All?